 Admission Requirements

-• Minimum cumulative average of 70 percent (B-) or higher.
-Your academic average is calculated based on your best 30 semester courses (not including college transfer credits) at the time you apply.
-Courses completed after August 2023 will not be used in the admission average calculation
+• We calculate your academic average on your best 30 semester courses (not including college transfer credit) at the time you apply.
+We will not use courses you have completed after August 2023 in the calculation of the average.

-• Completion of minimum 10 semester courses at the time of application
+• You must have at least 10 semester courses completed at the time of application.

 PDF Download Equity Consideration Form